A Brief History of Seven Killings

 A Brief History of Seven Killings is the third novel by Jamaican author Marlon James.
 It was published in 2014 by Riverhead Books.
 The novel spans several decades and explores the attempted assassination of Bob Marley in Jamaica in 1976 and its aftermath, through the crack wars in New York City in the 1980s, and a changed Jamaica in the 1990s.

 Synopsis

-The novel has five sections, each named after a musical track and covering the events of a single day:
+A Brief History of Seven Killings is introduced by one of its point-of-view narrators, the ghost of Sir Arthur George Jennings, a murdered politician based on Ken Jones, a Jamaican Labour Party (JLP) cabinet minister.
+There are then five sections, each named after a musical track and covering the events of a single day: